-The attack can become disjointed if the defensive midfielder does not press forward and the two attacking midfielders fail to track back.
+However, the attack can become disjointed if the defensive midfielder does not press forward and the two attacking midfielders fail to track back when necessary.

-Therefore, even though the midfielders should serve defensively and offensively, they all must understand their responsibilities.
+Therefore, even though the midfielders should serve both defensively and offensively, they all must understand their responsibilities throughout the game.

 In the absence of better play, there is a danger of them becoming a three-man back and forward.
 Two of the three will be closer to the lone striker, while the third will primarily focus on defense.

 - Each player will know whether they are supposed to be a defensive player or an attacking player.

 - There will be lots of goals scored by the team and solid defense.